 - a.
-Monitor the progress of the Scholarship Program funded by the Scholarship Fund based on the reports submitted by CAD; - b.
+Monitor the progress of the Scholarship Program funded by the Scholarship Fund based on the reports submitted by CAG; - b.
 Review the completeness and accuracy of the reports; and - c.
-Process the request for the release of funds from TBG upon request of Corporate Affairs Group (CAG) for disbursement to the scholars and partner-universities involved in the Scholarship Program.
+Process the request for the release of funds from TBG upon request of CAG for disbursement to the scholars and partner-universities involved in the Scholarship Program.

-Likewise, LCDFI continued to sit in the Screening Committee of the Scholarship Program, together with representatives from the LBP Employees' Association (LBPEA), Middle Management Officers' Association, Inc. (MMOAI), and Senior Management to interview and screen the applicants for the scholarship all over the country.
+Likewise, LCDFI continued to sit in the Screening Committee of the Scholarship Program, together with representatives from the LANDBANK Employees' Association (LBPEA), Middle Management Officers' Association, Inc. (MMOAI), and Senior Management to interview and screen the applicants for the scholarship all over the country.

-Beginning January 2020, per LANDBANK Board Resolution No. 19-536, LCDFI replaced the CAG as Program Manager of Gawad Patnubay Scholarship Program (GPSP) and continues to manage the program to date.
+Beginning January 2020, per LANDBANK Board Resolution No. 19-536, LCDFI replaced CAG as Program Manager of GPSP and continues to manage the program to date.